Matteo Bortoletto

 I am a PhD Student in the Collaborative AI group at the University of Stuttgart, Germany, advised by Prof. Andreas Bulling.
-My core research lies at the intersection of artificial and social intelligence.
+My core research lies at the intersection of artificial intelligence and social cognition.

-Currently, I'm a Visiting Graduate Scholar at the SCAI Lab, Johns Hopkins University.
+During my PhD, I've also spent some time as a Visiting Graduate Scholar at the SCAI Lab, Johns Hopkins University, advised by Prof. Tianmin Shu.

 [Google Scholar] [GitHub] [X] [LinkedIn] [CV]